-Optimization of Fuel Economy using Optimal Controls on regulatory and real-world driving cycles.
-2020-01-1007
+Optimization of Fuel Economy Using Optimal Controls on Regulatory and Real-World Driving Cycles 2020-01-1007

-In this paper, simulation models of a parallel P0P4 hybrid electric vehicle are presented, which optimize powertrain controls using the Dynamic Programming approach.
-This virtual vehicle model is exercised through the EPA 5-Cycle Fuel Economy Test to establish a performance baseline in a controlled driving environment.
-For comparison to off-cycle driving, the virtual vehicle is then also exercised through a real-world driving scenario over real-world roads, with similar trip characteristics to the EPA tests, but with real traffic conditions at three different times of the day.
+In recent years, electrification of vehicle powertrains has become more mainstream to meet regulatory fuel economy and emissions requirements.
+Amongst the many challenges involved with powertrain electrification, developing supervisory controls and energy management of hybrid electric vehicle powertrains involves significant challenges due to multiple power sources involved.
+Optimizing energy management for a hybrid electric vehicle largely involves two sets of tasks: component level or low-level control task and supervisory level or high-level control task.
+In addition to complexity within powertrain controls, advanced driver assistance systems and the associated chassis controls are also continuing to become more complex.
+However, opportunities exist to optimize energy management when a cohesive interaction between chassis and powertrain controls can be realized.
+To optimize energy management along a given route, certain information such as the projected vehicle route, driver behavior, and battery charge level should be considered.
+In this paper, simulation models of a parallel P0/P4 hybrid electric vehicle are presented, which optimize powertrain controls using the Dynamic Programming approach.
+This virtual vehicle model is exercised through the HWFET and FTP-75 regulatory driving cycles to establish a performance baseline in a controlled driving environment.
+For comparison to off-cycle driving, the virtual vehicle is then also exercised through a real-world driving scenario over real-world roads, with similar trip characteristics to the regulatory tests, but with real traffic conditions during the day.
 This comparison provides insights into how optimized real-world fuel economy results can differ compared to the controlled testing environment, and how predictive powertrain controls can offer “in-situ” optimization of energy management.

 Dhaval Lodaya, Jonathan Zeman, Marcin Okarmus, Sara Mohon, Philip Keller, John Shutty, Nithin Kondipati